 Listed below are some tips for starting a food truck business.
 The bottom line is that a food truck owner must evolve with their customers.
 As technology changes, so must the food truck.

 Buy Used, or Lease

 Since the failure rate of food trucks is so high, many owners end up selling their trucks online for considerably less than what they purchased it for.
-If you don’t want to buy used, try leasing.
+And if you don’t want to commit to buying a truck, try leasing one.